hoaproject/Kitab/README.md

 There are only 2 special section names: _Examples_, and _Exceptions_.
 Use them to introduce one or more examples, and exceptions explanations.
-This is a common standard used by other tools.
+This is a common standard used by many other tools.

 Any kind of entities can be documented: Classes, interfaces, traits, class attributes, constants, methods, and functions.